 - Overflow: This is a rare condition where women leak small amounts of urine frequently because their bladder is constantly full.
 With this condition the bladder does not empty completely, and as a result the bladder becomes progressively swollen.
 The bladder is unable to do its job properly, and urine leaks due to overflow.

 - Mixed incontinence: Women with urinary incontinence generally have stress, urge, and often times mixed incontinence, which is a combination of both stress and urge.
-Sometimes women experience problems with urination due to other conditions such as frequency or fluid intake.
+Sometimes women experience problems with urination due to other conditions such as frequent bathroom trips or excessive fluid intake.